robothaver/MP3-Reorder/README.md

 ## What is MP3 Reorder?

 MP3 Reorder is a desktop application designed to help you organize your local music library.
-The core focus of the app is bulk-editing the MP3 `track` field, but it also functions as a general ID3 tag editor for modifying titles, artists, genres, and more.
+The core focus of the app is editing the MP3 `track` field, but it also functions as a general ID3 tag editor for modifying titles, artists, genres, and more.

 ## How it works